callstack/haul/packages/haul-ram-bundle-webpack-plugin/README.md

 [![Chat][chat-badge]][chat]
 [![Code of Conduct][coc-badge]][coc]

 RAM bundle plugin for Haul and Webpack.
-This module is intended for internal use.
+This module is intended for internal use. __Supports RN 0.59+__.

 __When using `@haul-bundler/cli ram-bundle` command, this plugin will be added and configured automatically__, based on passed options.